Babies / Toddlers & Fever

-- To reduce the child's fever somewhat, you can use calf wraps.
+- To reduce the child's fever somewhat, you can use calf wraps (but only if the hand/feet are warm!).
 Fold a cotton or linen cloth several times lengthwise and dip the cloth in warm (NOT COLD) water (approx. 30° C, 86 Fahrenheit).
 It should not drip and should be wrung out.
 Now wrap the lukewarm cloth around the lower legs.
 Please make sure that the cloth is not too loose, otherwise the wraps will not work.
 Then an outer cloth is wrapped around the lower leg.
 After 15 minutes, the cloths are removed.
 You should not make a wrap more than once an hour.
 During the rise in fever, children feel cold and shiver.
 At this time, a calf wrap is not appropriate.
 Also the feet of your child needs to be warm to do the wraps.

 - Of course, you can also use fever juice and suppositories to reduce fever.
 Some fever medicines also have analgesic and anti-inflammatory properties.
 Please always observe the special dosages for babies and small children.
 These can also be found in the package leaflet.
 From the age of about 1 year, a fibre juice is most likely to be used, before that suppositories.
 From about 6-8 years, the first tablets are also available.
 Normally, the medicines take effect within 30 minutes.
 Please note the maximum dose of the medication.
 Paracetamol in particular can have serious side effects if taken in excess.